-Every human has a need to make music and this need can be fulfilled together with the children we mind for so that their need to express through music is also fulfilled.
-The musical taste is formed early in life so it is of importance that we provide an environment that is rich in beautiful music and high quality non-plastic percussion instrum
+Every human has a need to make music and this need can be fulfilled together with the children we mind so that their need to express themselves through music is also fulfilled.
+The musical taste is formed early in life so it is of importance that we provide an environment that is rich in beautiful music and high-quality non-plastic percussion instrum

 ents.
 This will accustom the child to the best of musical sound.

 I have collected quite a few different kinds of instruments for my children.
 Sometimes the instruments don't work as intended.
 The sound is not beautiful or it is much too loud.
-I once bought a bell stick instrument with a huge number of bells that was way to loud.
-I plan to take it a part and make many smaller versions with just a couple of bells on each stick.
+I once bought a bell stick instrument with a huge number of bells that were way too loud.
+I plan to take it apart and make many smaller versions with just a couple of bells on each stick.
 I have not yet purchased an instrument that my children can not handle but that would be another reason to put them away.

-Here is a list of possible musical instruments that work well for toddlers.
+List of Instruments to rotate on the Music Shelf: Here is a list of possible musical instruments that work well for toddlers.
 Try to find the smaller size of instruments that would fit the hand of the child it is intended for.
 Always purchase the real instruments and avoid the toy and plastic versions.
-If money is a factor, buying one quality musical instrument is better than a houseful of cheap, second rate, pretend ones.
+If money is a factor, buying one quality musical instrument is better than a houseful of cheap, second-rate, pretend ones.

 - Finger Cymbals